WEATHER FORECAST FOR THE VIRGIN ISLANDS,

-Synopsis: A trough in the vicinity will continue to maintain some instability across the region.
-This is likely to generate periods of showers in the area.
-Total rainfall accumulation could reach between 5 to 12.5 mm or .20 to .50 inch.
+Synopsis: Moisture and instability associated with a persistent low-level trough, along with light southeasterly winds, daytime heating, and favorable upper-level support, will maintain a heightened chance of shower and thunderstorm activity over and around the islands at times during the next 24 hours.
+Meanwhile, across the BVI, mainly fair conditions can be expected as a drier and more stable air mass approaches the area.

-Weather today: Cloudy conditions with a 70 percent or high chance of showers and a 40 percent or moderate chance of thunderstorms.
+Weather today: Partly sunny skies with a 40 percent or moderate chance of a brief shower.

-Weather tonight: Partly cloudy conditions with a 60 percent chance of showers.
+Weather tonight: Fair to partly cloudy skies with a 20 percent or slight chance of a brief shower.

-Winds: East at 7 to 19 km/h or 4 to 12 mph, becoming lighter at times.
+Winds: East-southeast at 7 to 19 km/h or 5 to 12 mph, becoming variable or calm at times.

 Sunset today: 6:42 pm.